 General Product Questions

-Standard Pro Panels weigh 11lbs. in the 30" width and 14 lbs. in the 38.5" width.
-KD Pro Panels weigh 12.5 to 15 lbs. per complete unit (upper and lower sections plus hardware).
+- How much do the panels weigh?7′ x 38.5″ Original Pro Panels weigh 14 lbs.
+The 30″ wide is 11lbs.
+KD Pro Panels weigh 12.5 to 17 lbs. per complete unit (upper and lower sections plus hardware).

-Each panel comes with two of our special strap fasteners attached.
-You simply wrap this strap around the tubular leg of an adjoining panel and pull it tight.
+- How do the panels hook together?Each panel comes with two of our special strap fasteners attached.
+You simply wrap this strap around the tubular leg of two adjoining panels and pull it tight.
 This allows you to position the panels at any angle you wish.

-No, you must have at least two panels positioned at an angle.
+- Can one panel stand alone?No, you must have at least two panels positioned at an angle.

-Drapery hooks, which hook right into the carpet are good for lightweight pieces (No more than 10 lbs).
-Please use these with caution, as they can leave puckered marks in the carpet.
+- How do I hang art work on the panels?Drapery hooks, which hook right into the display surface are good for lightweight pieces (stretched canvases, small frames).
+Please use these with caution, as they can leave puckered marks on the surface.
 Our Hanger Kit and Cable Hanger are designed for heavier pieces and will hold up to 50 lbs per hook.

-Any regular merchandise may be returned within 30 days from the ship date.
-Returned items could be subject to a 20% restocking fee and must be received in new condition.
+- What is your return policy?Any regular merchandise may be returned within 30 days from the ship date.
+Returned items could be subject to a 20% restocking fee and must be received in new, unused condition.
 Original shipping charges will not be refunded and the customer is responsible for making their own return shipping arrangements.
 Payment will be refunded in the same manner as the original purchase was made.
 After 30 days, please contact Pro Panels to see if the product is eligible for a refund.

 Custom Orders: All sales are final on custom orders.
 No returns, refunds or exchanges will be accepted on custom items.